-- 59. Clothing.
-You should wear - a cycle helmet which conforms to current regulations, is the correct size and securely fastened - appropriate clothes for cycling.
-Avoid clothes which may get tangled in the chain, or in a wheel or may obscure your lights - light-coloured or fluorescent clothing which helps other road users to see you in daylight and poor light - reflective clothing and/or accessories (belt, arm or ankle bands) in the dark.
+59. Clothing.
+You should avoid clothes that may get tangled in the chain, or in a wheel or may obscure your lights when you are cycling.

+Light-coloured or fluorescent clothing can help other road users to see you in daylight and poor light, while reflective clothing and/or accessories (belt, arm or ankle bands) can increase your visibility in the dark.